Sharon Power Choice has been designed to increase the amount of renewable energy in the Town’s electricity supply.

 - Support New England-based renewable energy projects.
-The Town will prioritize buying renewable energy from New England-based renewable energy projects.
-By creating additional demand for the electricity generated by those projects, Sharon Power Choice will help to support existing projects and stimulate the development of additional projects.
+The Town has prioritized buying renewable energy from New England-based renewable energy projects.
+By creating additional demand for the electricity generated by those projects, Sharon Power Choice helps to support existing projects and stimulate the development of additional projects.

 - Support local businesses and local jobs.
 Purchasing renewable energy from New England-based projects means supporting New England-based businesses and the jobs they provide to local communities.

 What it means to buy renewable energy

 Unless you have a renewable energy system, such as solar panels, plugged directly into your home or office, you cannot purchase the specific electricity that is generated by a renewable energy project.
 The electricity flowing through the grid is a mix, and it includes electricity generated by renewable energy projects as well as those generated by fossil fuels, such as coal, oil, and gas, and other resources such as nuclear.
 The individual sources cannot be separated out at the level of the grid.

 As a result, a separate system has been created to keep track of renewable energy and to allow it to be bought and sold.
 That system tracks electricity put into the grid using renewable energy certificates, or RECs.
 Every time a renewable energy project puts 1 megawatt-hour of electricity into the grid, 1 REC is minted.
 That REC can then be sold.
 Purchasing a REC gives you, and no one else, the right to say you used the electricity from that renewable energy project.